feziodoshi/dnn_contour_integration/README.md

 To analyse a saved model, follow these steps:
-Step1: Open the **visualdiet_savedmodel_config.py** file and update visual_diet_config (absolute locations and configuration of contour training stimuli) and saved_model_config (location of the saved model directory) dictionaries.
+**Step 1:** Open the **visualdiet_savedmodel_config.py** file and update visual_diet_config (absolute locations and configuration of contour training stimuli) and saved_model_config (location of the saved model directory) dictionaries.
-Step2: Run the **analyse_contour_readout.ipynb** notebook.
+**Step 2:** Run the **analyse_contour_readout.ipynb** notebook.
 This notebook uses the updated parameters from visualdiet_savedmodel_config.py to analyse saved models (including the training, validation accuracies and losses, location sensitivity, and alignment sensitivity to contours using saliency maps and guided backprop).
 ```bash
 jupyter notebook analyse_contour_readout.ipynb
 ```